Wylhelm/qa-ai-web/README.md

 - Local LLM server (e.g., using LM Studio) accessible at http://localhost:1234

 ## Contributing
 Contributions are welcome!
-Please read the [Developer Guide](developer_guide.md) for details on our code of conduct and the process for submitting pull requests.
+Please read the contributing guidelines for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ## Acknowledgments
 - CGI for project support